Code-Institute-Submissions/RoVsEk23-selsey_kitchen/README.md

 5. The add and update recipe forms are almost identical.
 The user has the option of not uploading an image to the recipe on the first time entry.
 A placeholder image will be used initially.
 But the user must upload an image if the intend to update the recipe.
 This functionality helps the user to update a recipe quickly even if they dont have an image handy to upload.
 But to maintain full access to the recipe they must upload an image.

 6. The admin has a manage categories page available where categories can be added, edited, or deleted.

+##### SECURITY FEATURES -

+1. An unregistered user has access to view all recipes and images on the recipe page including with the user id associated with each recipe.

+2. In order to have access to a recipe dashboard, with the functionality to add, update and delete recipes, a user needs to register and log in.

+3. Defensive programming

+    A. The user cannot access the login and register page when they are within a user session.

+    B. Session urls cannot be accessed from a seperate browser.
+Flash messages display the relevant status.

+    C. Delete confirmation button added to delete a record.

+5. The site does not allow for the duplication of user ids.

+6. Flash messages added when the user performs any action.
+(Register, login, add recipe, update recipe, delete recipe, logout)

 ##### BUGS -